AppleVine/webserver_project/README.md

 ## Identify and discuss the key functionalities and benefits of an ORM

 Object Relational Mapping is used to connect Object Orientated Programming (in this project, this is Python) to relational databases (SQL).
 There are quite a few ORM's to choose from, with the most common being SQLalchemy, Django and SQLObject.
 SQLalchemy is considered one of the best due to its simplicity in syntax and ease of implementation, and is considered a mature & high functioning arcitecture for SQL with great documentation and support available, making it the best choice for someone beginning/learning to code.
+Due to it have an Object-Orientated approach, the ORM is easier and more intuitive to understand for those using it and creating portable code that can be reused for repetitive tasks.
 As ORMs handle the logic to interact with databases it allows for complex queries to be simplified and implemented faster, decreasing the total production time for the project and makes functions easily modularized by defining repeatedly used functions -- an advantage of using python over SQL.

 ORM tools are also used to add a layer of security to SQL databases, for example by reducing the possibility of SQL injection attacks.
 By not directly handling SQL queries and instead through an ORM medium the overall reduction of SQL queries presents less opportunities for SQL injection attacks, and in combination with data validation it dramatically narrows the scope for what can actually be added to the database.
+The reduction in queries minimizes the number of data transfers between the application and database therefore also reducing the performance requirement for the application to run.

 It also allows for the simple implementation of user verification, allowing only those with registered accounts and permission to perform functions that would allow for SQL injections further limiting access to the database, increasing overall security.
 In this application, only staff member that need access to inserting data are going to recieve the permission, while others can only view it, which will be done through python to apply to SQLalcemy functions.

 ----